everis-innolab/privatecloud-poc-ms-mongo/Readme.md

 ##### Disclaimer

-All data contained within this repository is randomly generated, and has absolutely no realation whatsoever with any real-life individual, company or bank.
+All data contained within this repository is randomly generated, and has absolutely no relation whatsoever with any real-life individual, company or bank.

-All databases related with this project are only used to store this type of random data, no sensible data whatoever will ever be stored inside them.
+All databases related with this project are only used to store this type of random data.
+No sensible data will ever be stored inside them.